coder/code-server/README.md

 *To see full installation instructions, including the install script, instructions for manual installation, and the Docker image, see [Installation](./docs/install.md).*

-We offer [install scripts](./install.sh) for Linux, macOS, and FreeBSD; the script uses the system package manager (if possible).
+We offer an [install script](./install.sh) for Linux, macOS, and FreeBSD; the script uses the system package manager (if possible).

 You can see what occurs during the install process by running the following (there are no file changes at this point):